👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 How should the results of the tool be interpreted?

-The HBAC algorithm maximizes the difference in the bias score between clusters.
-To prevent incorrect conclusions that there is bias in the decision-making process under review when there truly is none, we split the dataset in training and test data, and hypothesis testing prevents us from (wrongly) concluding that there is a difference in the bias score while there is none.
-If statistically significant bias is detected, the outcome of the tool serves as a starting point for human experts to assess potential discrimination in the decision-making processes.
+The HBAC algorithm maximizes the difference in bias variable between clusters.
+To prevent incorrect conclusions that there are unwanted deviations in the decision-making process under review when there truly is none, we split the dataset in training and test data, and hypothesis testing prevents us from (wrongly) concluding that there is a difference in bias variable while there is none.
+If a statistically significant deviation is detected, the outcome of the tool serves as a starting point for human experts to assess the identified deviations in the decision-making processes.

 Web app – Unsupervised bias detection tool